RQISL/portfolio-project-3-robert-quinlan/README.md

 I learned very new to me use Python.
 I enjoyed creating the Tic Tac Toe in Python.

-The Tutors team was great support and encourage me to deploy learning to use Python.
+The Tutors team was great support and encourage me to developed learning to use Python.

 My mentor had good feedback and helps with my process improvement on the site project.